ruby-rdf/spira/README.md

 ## Validations

+You may declare any number of validation functions with the `validate` function.
-Before saving, each object will run a `validate` function, if one exists.
+Before saving, each referenced validation will be run, and the instance's {Spira::Errors} object will be populated with any errors.
 You can use the built in `assert` and assert helpers such as `assert_set` and `asssert_numeric`.

     class CD
+      validate :is_real_music
+      def is_real_music
+        assert(artist.name != "Nickelback", :artist, "cannot be Nickelback") end

+      validate :track_count_numeric
-      def validate
+      def track_count_numeric
-        # the only valid CDs are ABBA CD's!
-        assert(artist.name == "Abba","Could not save a CD made by #{artist.name}")
+        assert_numeric(track_count)
       end
     end

-    dancing-queen.artist = nil
+    dancing-queen.artist = nickelback
     dancing-queen.save!  #=> ValidationError
+    dancing-queen.errors.each => ["artist cannot be Nickelback"]

     dancing-queen.artist = abba
     dancing-queen.save!  #=> true

+## Inheritance

+You can extend Spira resources without a problem:

+    class BoxedSet < CD
+      include Spira::Resource
+      property cd_count, :predicate => CD.count, :type => Integer
+    end

+You can also make Spira modules and include them into other classes:

+    module Media
+      include Spira::Resource
+      property :format, :predicate => Media.format
+    end

+    class CD
+      include Spira::Resource
+      include Media
+    end

 ## Using Model Objects as RDF.rb Objects